Cody-W-Tucker/Research/Supporting Docs/AI Ethics.md

 ### Immediate Circumstances

 The field of [[AI Ethics]] emerged out of necessity as artificial intelligence technologies began to permeate various realms of daily life, prompting ethical concerns about their implications and applications.
-The immediate purpose was to explore and establish frameworks that could guide the humane and responsible development and deployment of [[AI]], addressing issues like privacy, bias, accountability, and fairness.
-A significant catalyst for the creation of [[AI Ethics]] was the rapid progress in [[AI]] capabilities marked by milestones such as the revitalization of neural networks and the increased availability of big data.
+The immediate purpose was to explore and establish frameworks that could guide the humane and responsible development and deployment of AI, addressing issues like privacy, bias, accountability, and fairness.
+A significant catalyst for the creation of [[AI Ethics]] was the rapid progress in AI capabilities marked by milestones such as the revitalization of neural networks and the increased availability of big data.

 ### Evolution

 [[AI Ethics]] has evolved significantly since its inception, expanding from a niche academic discourse to a critical element of technology deployment strategies globally.
-Key historical milestones include the 2016 release of the [[Asilomar AI Principles]], which laid the groundwork for ethical considerations in [[AI]] development, and the EU's General Data Protection Regulation (GDPR), which set stringent guidelines on data use and protection.
-Over time, [[AI Ethics]] has broadened to examine not just the immediate implications of [[AI]] technologies, but also their potential long-term impacts, such as labor displacement and existential risks.
+Key historical milestones include the 2016 release of the [[Asilomar AI Principles]], which laid the groundwork for ethical considerations in AI development, and the EU's General Data Protection Regulation (GDPR), which set stringent guidelines on data use and protection.
+Over time, [[AI Ethics]] has broadened to examine not just the immediate implications of AI technologies, but also their potential long-term impacts, such as labor displacement and existential risks.

 ## Possibilities